 Configuring all of these options for every single quiz would be a pain.
-But, LearnDash thought of that, and included a handy feature that lets you save a set of settings as a template, which lets you quickly spin up already-configured quizzes and save a ton of time.
+However, LearnDash thought of that and included a handy feature that lets you save a set of settings as a template, which allows you to quickly spin up already-configured quizzes and save a ton of time.

-To actually create your questions, you'll pop over to the Questions tab, from which you can:
+To actually create your questions, you’ll pop over to the Builder tab, which works a lot like the course builder.

-As for assignments, you add them in the Lessons or Topics interface (you already saw those).
+As for assignments, you add them in the Lessons or Topics interface (you already saw those above).
 You can then manage submitted assignments in the Assignments area:

 To round things out, there are three more options available in the LearnDash LMS sidebar area:

-- Settings – lets you configure basic settings, like translations, PayPal settings, and others.
+- Settings – lets you configure basic settings such as translations, PayPal settings, and others

 1. The Visual Course Builder Is Super Helpful

 The Visual Course Builder makes it a lot easier to lay out your course and visualize how everything connects.
-I don't think I could imagine using one of the LMS plugins that doesn't have a drag-and-drop builder.
+I don’t think I could imagine using an LMS plugin that doesn’t have a drag-and-drop builder.

-Additionally, the option to quick-add new lessons, topics, and quizzes right from the course builder makes it easy to lay out everything at once, and then just go back and edit as needed.
+Plus, the option to quick-add new lessons, topics, and quizzes right from the course builder makes it easy to lay out everything at once and then just go back and edit as needed.